 Since all transcript requests will be processed through this service, there will be a charge for each transcript order fulfilled.
-Effective August 1, 2013, the transcript cost is \$6.00 per copy (\$3.00 transcript fee + \$3.00 SCRIP-SAFE processing fee) for each recipient (transcript addressee) for a minimum of \$6.00 per order payable by credit card.
-The charge will be the same whether you request electronic or postal delivery
+Effective August 1, 2013, the transcript cost is \$6.00 per copy (\$3.00 transcript fee + \$3.00 Credentials, Inc. processing fee) for each recipient (transcript addressee) for a minimum of \$6.00 per order payable by credit card.
+The charge will be the same whether you request electronic or postal delivery.

-Current students can order by logging onto http://myanselm.anselm.edu and selecting the link "Transcript Ordering" for instructions.
-Please note: All current students have access to their "unofficial" transcript through the campus portal by selecting "Unofficial Transcript" at the bottom of the "Student" page on the portal.
-You can review that document to determine if that will meet your needs prior to utilizing the "Transcript on Demand" option.
+Current students can order by logging onto http://myanselm.anselm.edu and selecting the link "Transcript Requests" for instructions.
+Please note: All current students have access to their "unofficial" transcript through the campus portal by selecting "Unofficial Transcript" on the right hand side of the "Student" page on the portal.
+You can review that document to determine if that will meet your needs prior to utilizing the "Transcripts Plus" option.
 If the annotated pages of your "unofficial" transcript are sufficient to meet your needs, you can generate that document.